Understanding the Basics of Current Transformers

 An open-circuited secondary winding is dangerous.
 It can cause high voltage build-up, posing a shock hazard.

 Prevent this by keeping the circuit closed or shorted if not in use.
-Always ensure secondary circuits are securely connected.
+Always ensure that you securely connect secondary circuits.

 Regular Testing and Calibration

 Consistent testing ensures CTs function within specifications.
-Calibration adjusts for any inaccuracies developed over time.
+Calibration fixes any mistakes that have happened over time.

 Regular calibration maintains measurement precision.
 It involves verifying CT performance against standard references.
 Accurate CTs are crucial for system reliability and efficiency.